vercel/next.js/docs/basic-features/environment-variables.md

 NEXT_PUBLIC_ANALYTICS_ID=abcdefghijk
 ```

 This loads `process.env.NEXT_PUBLIC_ANALYTICS_ID` into the Node.js environment automatically, allowing you to use it anywhere in your code.
-To expose these variables to JavaScript on the browser, any JavaScript expressions of the form `process.env.NEXT_PUBLIC_FOO` will be inlined at build time, replaced with the string value of the `NEXT_PUBLIC_FOO` environment variable set when the project is built.
-For example:
+The value will be inlined into JavaScript sent to the browser because of the `NEXT_PUBLIC_` prefix.
+This inlining occurs at build time, so your various `NEXT_PUBLIC_` envs need to be set when the project is built.

 ```js
 // pages/index.js